 We caught up with Polar Athlete Tim Don who knows a thing or two about being psyched.
 He’s not only a four-time ITU World Champion, but he’s also a three-time Olympian and holds the world record for the fastest IRONMAN ever completed (Ironman Brazil, 7:40:23).

-From how he uses performance metrics to limit himself, to how he keeps training fresh after all these years as a pro, here’s what Don had to say on the topic of motivation in sports.
+From how he uses performance metrics to limit himself, to how he keeps training fresh after all these years as a pro, here’s what Don had to say on the topic of workout motivation.

-Is there such a thing as being too motivated in SPORTs?
+Is there such a thing as too Much Workout motivation?
 What problems can that cause?

 how do you strike a healthy balance between training and rest?